oliviermalea/cheat-sheets/software-architecture/continuous-architecture/principles.md

 # Continuous architecture principles
-Klnowledge distilled from the book "[Contiuous Architecture](./continuous-architecture.md) in practices : Software architecture in the age of Agility and DevOps".
+Klnowledge distilled from the book "[Continuous Architecture](./continuous-architecture.md) in practices : Software architecture in the age of Agility and DevOps".

 ---